 1. Preheat the oven to 350 F.

 2. In a blender cup, add bananas, vanilla extract, and eggs.
 Blend until incorporated, then add coconut sugar, cacao powder, collagen powder, sea salt, and blend again.
-Pour the melted ghee or butter, make sure it is not hot.
+Pour in the melted ghee or butter, make sure it is not hot.
 Blend.
 Then add the baking powder and cassava flour.
 Blend until mixed well.
 You don’t have to blend a lot, just until well incorporated.

 3. Grease the muffin molds or use muffin paper cups.
 Pour the batter in each muffin cup until 3/4 full.